 I’m going to rescind my recommendation of Spectra Fix for now and keep testing.
 If I figure out a way to get reliable results, I’ll let you know.
 In the meantime, I’m going to recommend sticking with some sort of acrylic spray.

-Sold as a fixative and relatively easy to find in art supply stores and some hardware store paint departments.
+There are several different Krylon sprays, and many are suitable (read the labels!) for use on watercolors.
+Sold as a fixative and topcoat and relatively easy to find in art supply stores and some hardware store paint departments.
 Aerosol can, so you have to spray outside.
 The gloss finish is the easiest to find, and you can use it even if you want to end up with a matte finish, because you’ll be applying a topcoat and/or varnish over it.
 The final layer or two determines the gloss, so your topcoat or varnish is the product that will determine whether you have a gloss, satin or matte finish.

 Acrylic airbrush medium applied with a mouth atomizer, airbrush, Preval sprayer or misting spray bottle